digitalbazaar/rdf-canonize/README.md

 * The deprecated "URDNA2015" algorithm name is currently supported as an alias for "RDFC-1.0".
-* There is a minor difference that could cause compatibilty issues.
+* There is a minor difference that could cause compatibility issues.
 It is considered an edge case that will not be an issue in practice.
 See above for details.
 * Two tools are currently provided to help transition to "RDFC-1.0":